PistonDevelopers/dyon/README.md

 Dyon is a hypothetical particle predicted by several grand unified theories in physics with both eletrical and magnetic charge.
 See [wikipedia article](https://en.wikipedia.org/wiki/Dyon) for more information.

-The name Dyon fits because, just like the particle, there are things that are yet to be discovered.
+The name Dyon fits because, just like the particle, there are things that are yet to be discovered about language design.
-However, it was not born out of a grand new vision about language design, but is the result of exploring and testing new stuff.
+However, this language was not born out of a grand new vision, but is the result of exploring and testing new ideas.

 ### Motivation and goals